 Chief Rabbi Ephraim Mirvis

-Chief Rabbi Ephraim Mirvis is the 11th Chief Rabbi of the United Hebrew Congregations of the Commonwealth.
-He is only the 11th Chief Rabbi to take office since the office was introduced in 1704.
+Chief Rabbi Ephraim Mirvis is only the 11th Chief Rabbi of the United Hebrew Congregations of the Commonwealth since the office was introduced in 1704.
 Chief Rabbi Mirvis was installed on 1 September 2013 in an historic ceremony attended by HRH The Prince of Wales, the first time that a member of the Royal Family has attended a service for the Installation of a Chief Rabbi.
 Chief Rabbi Mirvis succeeds Lord Sacks.

 Background and Education